axibase/atsd-use-cases/tutorials/subtract-subsequent-values/README.md

 {"d":"2018-05-26T13:38:00","v":0.0}]}]
 ```

-[Rate Processor](https://axibase.com/docs/atsd/api/data/series/rate.html) computes the difference between consecutive samples per unit of time (rate period).
+[Rate Processor](https://axibase.com/docs/atsd/api/data/series/rate.html) computes the difference between consecutive samples per unit of time, or rate period.
 If you do not specify a rate period, the function returns the difference between consecutive samples.

 ```json
 [{